-Communal inebriation or disorderly public behavior while intoxicated is a crime in Indiana, although many persons who are charged with these crimes are surprised when they are placed under arrest and taken to jail, even in the case of misdemeanor.
-Julie Glade is a Merrillville criminal defense attorney, offering strategic representation to clients who have been charged with these offenses.
+Communal inebriation or disorderly public behavior while intoxicated is a crime in Indiana, although many persons who are charged with these crimes are surprised when they are placed under arrest and taken to jail, even in the case of a misdemeanor.
+Julie Glade is an Indiana criminal defense attorney, offering strategic representation to clients who have been charged with these offenses.
 Whether dealing with intoxication, public disorderly conduct, a DUI, or another misdemeanor or felony criminal offense, Attorney Glade strives to help you secure a positive case resolution, which can include dismissal of charges, negotiations for minimized penalties or a “not guilty” verdict.

 Public Intoxication in Lake County